 Nelson had first heard of the Tenacious Unicorn Ranch only a month earlier, when ey found the collective posting cute photos of its alpaca herd on Twitter.
 Nelson had already been looking to move to Colorado, so ey contacted the ranch in mid-July and set up a video interview the following weekend.
 Less than a month later, Nelson was sharing meals with eir new family.

 The collective prides itself on being self-sufficient.
-It utilizes 100 percent off-grid solar and wind energy and built its own structures to house the ranch’s growing population—including a herd of nearly 100 alpacas.
+Its power system is 100 percent off-grid, utilizing solar and wind energy in addition to gas generators, and residents have built their own structures to house the ranch’s growing population—including a herd of nearly 100 alpacas.
 “They were doing basically everything that I’ve ever wanted to do,” Nelson told me of the decision to become part of the collective.
 “To be fair, it was a really easy choice to make.”